isacben/clidir/README.md

 Keeping the commands source code organized in the project can also be complicated.

-pycli helps you easily implement commands and sub commands by organizing your Python files in sub directories, so that you can use `argparse` in the simplest way, without the need of `add_subparsers()`.
+clidir helps you easily implement commands and sub commands by organizing your Python files in sub directories, so that you can use `argparse` in the simplest way, without the need of `add_subparsers()`.

 For example, to create a `git remote add` command, the project structure would be: